FluxML/fluxml.github.io/_posts/2020-06-03-using-Torch-with-Flux-2.md

        end;
 ```

-We can now use these gradient to train our models.
+We can now use this gradient to train our models.

 ## Additional Remarks

-With Torch, we expand the coverage of our GPU stack even further, and provide the tools that allow users to solve interesting problems with the performance in tow.

 In Torch.jl, our aim is also to change as little user code as possible, making it easy to get started with.
-We further plan to integrate more kernels and provide features from Torch that our users would be interested in.
-For feature requests and issues you might have using Torch, since the package is fairly new, please open issues on our [GitHub issue tracker](https://github.com/Flux/Torch.jl/issues).
-We would also appreicate contributions via pull requests to the same repository.
+We further plan to integrate more kernels and provide features from Torch that Julia users might be interested in.
+For feature requests and issues you might have using Torch.jl, please open issues on our [GitHub issue tracker](https://github.com/Flux/Torch.jl/issues).
+Contributions via pull requests are highly encouraged!

 Looking forward to seeing folks make use of it.
 Cheers!